solana-developers/closing-accounts/README.md

 # Closing Accounts

-This project demonstrates the vulnerabilities associated with using closing accounts in Solana programs.
+This project demonstrates the vulnerabilities associated with closing accounts in Solana programs.
 Example code from the closing accounts lesson from the Solana Program Security course.

 ## Prerequisites